Welcome to ...

 again; or maybe...

-Photo Description #2: In the
+Photo Description #2: In

-image at left, yes, even
+the image at left, yes,

-wiggling the chimney's with my finger as the people stare in amazement!.....
+and wiggling the chimney's with my finger as the people stare in amazement!.....

 Photo Description #3: The